Top tips to avoid credit risk

 Observe sector behaviours

 Learning about your customers’ business sectors can also help you to better evaluate credit risk.
 Take some time to find out who the market leaders are, what type of growth prospects exist and what challenges are in the future.
 Also, try to look down the supply chain a bit.
 After all, if somebody doesn’t pay your customer on time, it could lead to them not paying you on time either.

 Have the right tools

 Credit management software like Onguard can simplify the entire process and help you to avoid credit risk.
 With Onguard, you can carry out credit checks, gather customer and sector information and generate reports that can help you determine risk levels.
-The software can also help with dunning, chasing payments, processing payments and many other tasks.
+Our software can also help with dunning, chasing payments, processing payments and many other tasks.